 Place a bit of melted chocolate on one end of the pepperoni stick.
 Stick a Whopper on top of the chocolate and hold it in place for a minute or two.

-Place the turkey’s head on its cheeseball body.
-Use pretzel sticks to create a tail (see photo).
+Place the turkey’s head on its cheeseball body, and then use pretzel sticks to create a tail (see photo).

 Refrigerate cheeseball until ready to serve.
 If you are storing more than a day or two, you might want to wrap the turkey head and cheeseball separately in plastic wrap and then assemble the turkey when you are ready to serve it.